zengbing15/lumos_doc/docs/tutorials/indexer.md

 INDEXER.startForever();
 ```

-## Set Up the SQL Database
+## Set Up the SQL Backed Indexer

+To be Updated...

-The following prerequisites apply for setting up the SQL database:
+The following prerequisites apply for setting up the SQL backed indexer:

 - Node.js and Yarn are installed.
 - Dependencies for build tools are installed.